-During April 2022, the Company completed a private placement whereby an aggregate of 16,666,667 Units were issued for proceeds of \$5.0 million (see News Releases dated April 6, 2022 and April 22, 2022).
+During the six months ended June 30, 2022, the Company completed a private placement whereby an aggregate of 16,666,667 Units were issued for gross proceeds of \$5.0 million.
 Each Unit was comprised of one common share and one warrant.
 Each warrant entitles the holder thereof to purchase one common share at a price of \$0.40, for a period of two years from the closing of the private placement.
+During the six months ended June 30, 2022 the Company also issued common shares from treasury as a result of option, warrant and broker warrant exercises.